Mimosa hostilis (syn. Mimosa tenuiflora) | ‘Jurema’, ‘MHRB’, ‘Tepezcohuite’ | Root bark (Brazilian ‘A’)

 High-quality Brazilian Mimosa hostilis root bark (‘MHRB’) – great for making soap and for organically dyeing cloth and other materials a beautiful deep purple colour!
 The provenance of the bark is mentioned as that grown in Brazil is generally considered to be of a much higher quality than that grown in Mexico.
-We also sell hostilis bark sourced from a different farm to this one.
+We also sell hostilis bark sourced from several different farms to this one.

 Recently officially renamed Mimosa tenuiflora, Mimosa hostilis is known around the world by many other titles, including ‘Black Jurema’, ‘Cabrera’, ‘Calumbi’, ‘Carbonal’, ‘Jurema’, ‘Jurema Preta’, ‘MHRB’, ‘Tepezcohuite’ and ‘Vinho de Jurema’.
 The plant grows as a perennial shrub or tree – most often at lower altitudes, but sometimes as high as 3,300 feet – and is native to Brazil, Colombia, El Salvador, Honduras, Mexico, Panama and Venezuela.